 My husband has a “green-thumb” and has skillfully planted many gardens in our backyard, growing tomatoes, potatoes, corn, squash, cucumbers, peppers, kale, lettuce, carrots, cantaloupe, you name it!

-Relationships can be hard too.
+Maintaining relationships can be hard too.
 The constant temper tantrums of little ones.
 The spouse who might not meet your needs the way you want them met.
 The friend who only shows up when they need something.
-The ungrateful child.
-The lazy co-worker who gets all the credit.
-The family member who holds on tight to an old grudge.
+The quarreling family member.
+The bossy co-worker .
+You get the picture…

 It’s not easy building and maintaining relationships with people who are hard to get along with.
 But God asks us to.
 He wants us to plant seeds of goodness, hope, and compassion into EVERYONE, despite the thorns we might encounter along the way.